zjnyly/RheoServe-Paper/rheoserve.md

 ## Fast K Cache & KV Cache Management
 ## Compressed K Cache & KV Cache Management

+(embedding 也要画出来)

 We implemtented dual-track Cache system.
 The quick K Cache is responsible for fast identifying the important kv entries.
 It condeses singular K Cache information with block representation.
 We adopt a light weight neural network from SeeAttention [] for condensing metadata.
 For each arriving kv entries, we fill it into a remainder buffer.
 As long as a the buffer is full, we generate the block level embedding vector, which allows indentify wheather the block contains possible key vector that is closely related to the incoming query.

-With block size of 64, a 32K lengh sequence only generate 512 block metadata.
+For example, if we take block size of 64, a 32K lengh sequence only requre storing 512 block metadata.
 And for arriving query (Q), we fist perform light weighted attention computation with these condense data, then we select top-k blocks based on importance score.
 It's a well trade off as this stage is 64 times faster than normal attention, but it greatly recudes the retrival burden for full attention computation.

 <!-- The condense method we adopt follows SeeAttention which adpts a light weight neural network for  -->